Afamelanotide

 This AI-generated content is provided without warranty, with no liability accepted for reliance on it.
 Learn more.

-• Afamelanotide (Scenesse) demonstrated a moderate positive effect in reducing skin photosensitivity in patients with erythropoietic protoporphyria (EPP) or X-linked protoporphyria (XLP), as observed in controlled trials.
+• Afamelanotide (Scenesse) demonstrated a moderate positive effect on skin photosensitivity in individuals with erythropoietic protoporphyria (EPP) and X-linked protoporphyria (XLP), with its efficacy comparable to inorganic sunscreen; however, organic sunscreens and various oral treatments (e.g., beta-carotene, vitamin C) showed no effect.

 Product Monograph / Prescribing Information